This is an overview of how publishers secure PDFs and administer customers and licenses.

 STEP 5: Set up users

-Once you have protected your PDF documents you need to create customer/user accounts on the administration system.
+Once you have protected PDF documents you must create customer/user accounts on the administration system – this is how you control access to the files you have protected.
 Even the person protecting PDF documents needs a user account to view them.

 3. Depending on the Document Access method you selected when protecting the document (All Customers, Selected Customers, or a Publication) you may have to grant yourself access to the document you protected.
 You can do this when you add the customer (using the ‘Set Publication Access’ or ‘Set Document Access’ links) or at a later stage.
 If you selected ‘All Customers’ then you won’t have to do this since you are automatically given access.

-4. The licensing system will automatically send an email – Locklizard Safeguard Secure PDF Viewer Registration – to the email address you have entered above that contains the download details for the Viewer software and a Viewer license file to register.
-See below for more details.
+4. The licensing system will automatically send an email – ‘Company Name: Accessing our Documents’ – to the email address you entered that contains that contains the Viewer download details and license file.
+See the section ‘Viewing Secure PDF Files’ for more details.

 5. For each user that you want to view your secure PDF files you must create a customer account for them.